Skip to main content

 How do I calculate roofing squares from measurements?

 One roofing square equals 100 square feet.
 Measure the length and width of each roof section, multiply to get square footage, then divide by 100.
 For a simple gable roof, measure one side and double it.
 For complex roofs with hips, valleys, and dormers, measure each plane separately.
-Add 10-15% waste factor depending on roof complexity.
+Add 10 to 15% waste factor depending on roof complexity.

 Should I include permit fees in my roofing estimate?